fabioscagliola/my-site-and-blog/fabioscagliola/content/blog.md

 ## The Von Neumann Link

 My newest story is called [The Von Neumann Link](/blog/the-von-neumann-link) and it revolves around a science-fictional technology I humbly dedicate to the memory of John von Neumann.
-It is also a story about pandemics and the consequences of lockdowns on people's mental health.
+It is a story about pandemics and the consequences of lockdowns on people's mental health.

 October 31, 2020